Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Training algorithm

+Computational cost considerations are central in QML.
 Vanilla GD computes the gradient over the entire training dataset at each iteration.
-A single parameter update requires executing the circuit $2N_p \times N_d \times N_s$ times, where $N_d$ is the number of training data, $N_p$ is the number of training parameters, and $N_s$ is the number of shots required to run the circuit for estimating the measurement probabilities.
+It update requires evaluating gradients for all $N_p$ parameters across all $N_d$ samples with $N_s$ shots per circuit evaluation, yielding an execution complexity on the order of $O(2N_pN_dN_s)$ circuit runs per update (factor 2 from the two PSR evaluations).
 This becomes computationally prohibitive for large datasets.
 To speed up the training process, stochastic gradient descent (SGD) or mini-batch stochastic gradient descent (MB-SGD) is typically employed.
-SDG uses a single sample to evaluate the loss and compute the gradient, while MB-SGD, offering a better balance, approximates the loss gradient by randomly sampling a mini-batch subset $B$ from the training set during each iteration.
+SDG uses a single sample to evaluate the loss and compute the gradient, while MB-SGD, offering a better balance, approximates the loss gradient by randomly sampling a mini-batch subset $B$ (with $B \ll N_d$) from the training set during each iteration.
 The gradient approximation and parameter update are given by:

-Notably, while MB-SGD does not provide unbiased estimates of the gradient at each step, it proves approximately effective for large-scale optimization in a noisy environment.
+Notably, while MB-SGD does not provide unbiased estimates of the gradient at each step, it substantially reduces per-iteration resource demands and empirically performs well in noisy optimization regimes typical of NISQ hardware.

 Although the vanilla form of MB-SGD performs well and is widely used, it faces some challenges, such as determining the learning rate without prior knowledge and the risk of converging to suboptimal local minima in non-convex objective functions.
 To address these, we incorporate the adaptive moment estimation (Adam) algorithm~\cite{Kingma2014} into the MB-SGD.
 Adam is a momentum-based method featuring adaptive learning rates.
 The Adam update rule is defined by: